Nicholas Ray: Personal life

-"There was increasing tension that became animosity," recalled one of the students, principally between Jacobs and Ray.
-In part their differences might have stemmed from the different aesthetics of the two artists.
 Jacobs and Gottheim worked within the largely non-narrative and to varying degrees poetic and formalist realm of experimental film, while Ray's background was in drama and mainstream narrative cinema.
 Nonetheless, the project upon which he embarked with his students, envisioned as a feature-length film, first called Gun Under My Pillow (alluding to the character Plato, in Rebel Without A Cause) and finally titled We Can't Go Home Again, might have been seen as consistent with the avant-garde approaches to filmmaking that the department represented.
-As well, however, he and Jacobs were both, in the recollection of one student, "extremely strong-willed individuals, with tempers," and they came into conflict, in Gottheim's view, involving "a need for control and loyalty," especially from their students.
-There were other points of contention, however, including the monopolization and abuse of the department's filmmaking equipment by Ray's project and student crew, as well as Ray's drug and alcohol habits and his students' emulation of him.
+There were criticisms of Ray, including the monopolization and abuse of the department's filmmaking equipment by his project, as well as his drug and alcohol habits and his students' emulation of him.
 As department chair, Gottheim had mediated the friction between his colleagues, but in spring 1973 Jacobs became acting chair, escalating the conflict; shortly thereafter, Ray's contract was not renewed.
 Jacobs would later characterize hiring Ray as a "calamitous error."

 Ray's goal was to work on We Can't Go Home Again, in order to screen it at the Cannes Film Festival, in May 1973.
 Leaving Binghamton, followed by a few students who drove the film's elements across country in a driveaway car, he travelled wherever he might find cheap or free editing facilities, money to continue the project, and friends who would tolerate him as a guest.
 He started in Los Angeles, where he wound up back in Bungalow 2 at the Chateau Marmont, running up bills and seeking investment from his old Hollywood connections.
 But it was Susan who managed to find the money to get them both, and the film, to France.
 Ray's reputation in Europe might have helped secure a screening slot at Cannes, but it failed to convince the press and any other festivalgoers that the film warranted notice.